Camp FAQs

 Yes!
 A sibling discount will automatically apply at checkout when registering two or more students.

-At this time, we are unable to offer early dropoff or extended day hours.
+No. At this time, we are unable to offer early dropoff or extended day hours.
+Please contact us with any questions.

 All cancellations must be submitted via email to emily@childsplayny.com.
 Please state the child’s name and camp session you are cancelling.
 There will be no refunds.